Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 ## Process Instances

 The **Process Instances** section is for monitoring all active, completed, and suspended process instances that are running in each application.
-You can delete one or more selected process instances, regardless of what state they are in.
-Use the **Delete** button for a specific instance to delete it.
-You can delete more than one at the same time by using the **Select multiple** check box on the top right.
-Once you have selected multiple process instances, click delete from the top right.

 ### Properties {#process-properties}